gve-sw/CLUS18-DEVNET-2897/lab/step6.md

-### Step 6 - Adding the EPG/VLAN selection and creation HTML interface
+### Step 6 - Adding the EPG/VLAN selection and creation UI

 In this step, we have to build the interface for the two options in the step 5.
 In the case of creation, a text box where the user can insert the VLAN number should be fine; however, for the